alan-turing-institute/HonestCyberEval/README.md

 The Makefile includes endpoints for `make k8s`, `make k8s/development` and `make k8s/competition`

 This will generate a resources chart in a `.k8s/` folder.
-The `make k8s` command uses Kind to run Kubernetes locally and will also apply the generated Kubernetes resources onto your cluster.
+The `make k8s` command uses K3S to run Kubernetes locally and will also apply the generated Kubernetes resources onto your cluster.
 This process uses a component called [Kompose](https://kompose.io/conversion/) for translating the Docker Compose file into resources.
 The CRS Sandbox will include a CI/CD action which the private repos must also use.
 This will generate and push the container images to the respective per-competitor private GitHub.